mclaybaugh/pycube-solver/README.md

 The class also can read in an initial state from a file, and print the state in the same manner to stdout.

-It currently does not fully solve the cube, but only the first layer.
+It currently does not fully solve the cube, but only the white cross.

 ## TODO